rishi-freshbooks/ruby_sdk/README.md

 Aria Systems Ruby SDK
 ============

-The Aria Systems Ruby SDK supports Aria Systems' SOAP and REST APIs.
+The Aria Systems Ruby SDK supports the Aria Systems SOAP and REST APIs.
 It is a simple way to integrate your Ruby application with Aria Systems billing solutions.

 ##Installation